zyc1155/Viability_IK/README.md

 * [Matplotlib](https://github.com/matplotlib/matplotlib): A comprehensive library for creating static, animated, and interactive visualizations in Python.

 Moreover, the following packages are embedded in our code, so you do not need to install them separately:
-* [cddlib](https://github.com/cddlib/cddlib): An efficient implementation of the Double Description Method for generating all vertices (i.e. extreme points) and extreme rays of a general convex polyhedron, and vice versa.
+* [cddlib](https://github.com/cddlib/cddlib): An efficient implementation of the Double Description Method for generating all vertices (i.e., extreme points) and extreme rays of a general convex polyhedron, and vice versa.
 * [eigen-cddlib](https://github.com/vsamy/eigen-cddlib): A simple wrapper to use Eigen matrix with cddlib.